mriffle/nf-skyline-dia-ms/README.md

-# nf-teirex-dia
+# nf-skyline-dia-ms
-Source code for the DIA workflow for TEI-REX project.
+Source code for the Skyline DIA workflow.

 ## More Information
 For more information see the documentation at https://nf-teirex-dia.readthedocs.io/